MarcoKegel/RecoilLasertag/README.md

 "Goliath Recoil" is Lasertag System witch use your smartphone and a wifi-access-point to provoke a Lasertag-based game.
 Here the idea of reuse parts of this system to lower entry level of self implementation is realized.
 Prototypes of own marker-models, communication with markers, smartphones are planed.
-Pain points like additional smartphone, no possibility of charging the marker, not maintenance of smartphone app is adressed.
+Pain points like additional smartphone, no possibility of charging the marker, not maintenance of smartphone app is addressed.

-### Motivation
+### Motivation - Pain of existing system
 1. Powerful smartphone is needed
 2. Markers are not rechargeable - battery change is cumbersome
 3. No individual markers